gmisail/MikroVM/README.md

 Mikro is a basic virtual machine written in C++.
 It is a spirtual successor to a previous pet project that I had, PocoVM.

+## Programs

+The project includes two parts: the compiler and virtual machine.

 ## Bytecode

 Below is the bytecode for a program that calculates the quadratic roots for the equation 6x^2 + 11x - 35.